juju/docs/src/en/juju-offline-charms.md

 - The backing cloud may be private and not have internet access.
 - The charms may not exist online.
 They are newly-written charms.
-- The charms may exist online but they have been customized.
+- The charms may exist online but they have been customized locally.

 This page will explain how to manage local Juju charms.